hazelcast/hazelcast/site/docs/api/sources-sinks.md

  .writeTo(sink);                       //write Log objects out to Kinesis
 ```

-To use the Kinesis connectors, you need to copy the
+To use the Kinesis connectors, make sure the
-`hazelcast-jet-kinesis` module from the `opt` folder to the `lib` folder
+`hazelcast-jet-kinesis` module is present in the `lib` folder
 and add the following dependency to your application:

 <!--DOCUSAURUS_CODE_TABS-->